Planck 2015 results. XIII. Cosmological parameters: Extensions to the base CDM model

 \subsubsection{Curvature}

-The simplifying assumptions of large-scale homogeneity and isotropy lead to the familiar Friedman-Robertson-Walker (FRW) metric that appears to be an accurate description of our Universe.
-The base \LCDM\ cosmology assumes an FRW metric with a flat 3-space.
+The simplifying assumptions of large-scale homogeneity and isotropy lead to the familiar Friedman-Lema{\^\i}tre-Robertson-Walker (FLRW) metric that appears to be an accurate description of our Universe.
+The base \LCDM\ cosmology assumes an FLRW metric with a flat 3-space.
 This is a very restrictive assumption that needs to be tested empirically.
 In this subsection, we investigate constraints on the parameter $\omegak$, where for \LCDM\ models $\omegak \equiv 1 - \Omega_{\rm m} -\Omega_\Lambda$.
-For FRW models $\omegak >0$ corresponds to negatively-curved 3-geometries while $\omegak < 0$ corresponds to positively-curved 3-geometries.
-Spatial curvature has often been connected to the spatial topology of the Universe, closed universes being positively curved and open ones being negatively curved.
-Even if our Universe is topologically flat, a curved FRW model might be the best description for the contents of our past light cone, the curvature accounting for the sum total of perturbations remaining super-horizon even today.
+For FLRW models $\omegak >0$ corresponds to negatively-curved 3-geometries while $\omegak < 0$ corresponds to positively-curved 3-geometries.
+Even with perfect data within our past lightcone, our inference of the curvature $\Omega_K$ is limited by the cosmic variance of curvature perturbations that are still super-horizon at the present, since these cannot be distinguished from background curvature within our observable volume.

-The parameter $\omegak$ decreases exponentially with time during inflation, but grows only as a power law during the radiation and matter dominated phases, so the standard inflationary prediction has been that curvature should be unobservably small today.
+The parameter $\omegak$ decreases exponentially with time during inflation, but grows only as a power law during the radiation and matter-dominated phases, so the standard inflationary prediction has been that curvature should be unobservably small today.
 Nevertheless, by fine-tuning parameters it is possible to devise inflationary models that generate open \citep[e.g.,][] {Bucher:1994gb,Linde:1999} or closed universes \citep[e.g.,][] {Linde:2003}.
-Even more speculatively, there has been interest recently in ``multiverse'' models, in which topologically-open ``pocket universes'' form by bubble nucleation~\citep[e.g.,][]{Coleman:1980aw,Gott:1982zf} between different vacua of a ``string landscape'' \citep[e.g.,][]{Freivogel:2005vv, Bousso:2013}.
+Even more speculatively, there has been interest recently in multiverse models, in which topologically-open ``pocket universes'' form by bubble nucleation~\citep[e.g.,][]{Coleman:1980aw,Gott:1982zf} between different vacua of a ``string landscape'' \citep[e.g.,][]{Freivogel:2005vv, Bousso:2013}.
 Clearly, the detection of a significant deviation from $\omegak=0$ would have profound consequences for inflation theory and fundamental physics.